 Elle, “Yay!
 And look how excited McKenzie is.”

-We laugh, Mac seldom changes expression, see her tomorrow, she looks like she did today.
+We laugh, Mac seldom changes expression, see her tomorrow, she looks like she does today.

 McKenzie, “Antipasto, osso buco, risotto milanese, Boule.”